mariasimo/Books-x-People/README.md

 Its quite simple.
 It has a add book and search book by tags functionality.
 It also has a detail view for each book, while the main booklist view looks like a bookshelf.

-Initially, i was a code along this GraphQL + React tutorial from @iamshaunjp.
-So, thanks for the inspiration!
+Initially, this was a code-along of [this GraphQL + React tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9iK6Qhn-QLcXCXPQUov1U7f) from @iamshaunjp.
+So thanks for the inspiration!